- Letter from Superintendent

 - Attempt to teach your child:

-- To take off and put on his/her own coat.
+- To take off and put on a coat.

-- To go to the lavatory without help.
+- To go to the bathroom without help.

-- To put on and take off his or her own boots.
+- To put on and take off boots.

 - Encourage good health safety.

 - Teach your child to cover the mouth when coughing or sneezing.